pszponder/dev-notes_go_archived/notes/go_pointers-memory-management.md

 - The value of a pointer variable is a memory address
 - To access and manipulate the actual value referenced by the pointer, you have to `dereference` the pointer

+### When to Use Pointers?

+Recall that functions copy data passed into them.
+If you are passing large amounts of data, it is inefficient and resource intensive to do so.

+Use pointers when you are working with large amounts of data to avoid copying the data in your functions.

 ## Creating Pointers

 `*` (Dereferencing Operator)